ministryofjustice/cloud-platform-user-docs/cloud-platform/app-deploy.md

 Execute the command, then proceed to execute the Docker login command provided in the Terminal.

-'Login Succeeded' will confirm you have been authenticated with the repository.
+`Login Succeeded` will confirm you have been authenticated with the repository.

 ### Pushing the Docker image to the repository